-In this report we present results of the setline survey expansions in Regulatory Areas 4B and 2A, and outline updates to the space-time modelling of WPUE and NPUE indices of density.
+In this report we outline updates to the space-time modelling of WPUE and NPUE indices of density and present summaries of modelling results for 2017, and present results of the setline survey expansions in Regulatory Areas 4B and 2A.
 For the evaluation of the need for future repeats of setline survey expansions, we compare estimated mean WPUE and its uncertainty between models fitted using all available setline survey data and those using subsets of the data that exclude groups of expansion stations.